Spectre113/Metalytics/content/docs/2025/Metalytics/week3.md

 ## Plan for Next Week

 1. Enhance the LSTM model for further comparison.
-2. Add hyperparameter tuning of the LSTM model.
+2. Add hyperparameter tuning for the LSTM model.
 3. Train and deploy the LSTM model.
 4. Possibly, research and design dataset filter.